Healthy sleep for your baby and child

-- Avoid naps that are too late in the day because they can affect nighttime sleeping.
+- Avoid naps that are too late in the day, because at this age, they can affect nighttime sleeping.

-- Help your child wind down about half an hour before bedtime with stories and quiet activities at around the same time each day.
+- Help your child wind down about half an hour before bedtime with stories and quiet activities.

 - Be gentle but firm if your child protests.